pinnacle-comp/pinnacle/README.md

 ```

 See flags you can pass in by running `cargo run -- --help` (or `-h`).

-> [!IMPORTANT]
-> Make sure `command` in your `metaconfig.toml` is set to the right file.
-> If it isn't, the compositor will load the default config instead.

 # Configuration
 Pinnacle is configured in Lua.
 Rust support is planned.